shantanukorgaonkar/yelp-app/README.md

 The Backend is built using Node js with Express.js for the server-side application and Postgresql as the database.
 The server exposes a few REST APIs to allow the user to fetch and upload restaurants and reviews.

+**Deployment** : The app is deployed on Heroku as you probably guessed it from the project link.